 – Southern Kentucky Book Fest (Bowling Green KY)

 – Council for the Written Word (Franklin TN)

 For eight years Rhodes was Publisher/Editor of the e-zine Muscadine Lines: A Southern Journal, ISSN 1554-8449.
 MLASJ published the works of 361 emerging and established writers in 38 states and ten countries, including Pushcart winners, nationally known journalists, and an excerpt from the second novel of the late Doug Marlette.

-A former English teacher, Rhodes earned a BA in English and Education at Delta State University, where she was a President’s List scholar and winner of the Annie Caulfield Winston Writing Award, and then did graduate studies in technical writing at the University of Memphis.
+A former English teacher, Rhodes earned a BA in English and Education at Delta State University, where she was a President’s List scholar and winner of the Annie Caulfield Winston Writing Award, and then did graduate studies in professional writing at the University of Memphis.
 She currently lives in the Nashville, Tennessee, area, where she gardens, kayaks, writes, reads, and enjoys walks with her buff merle cocker spaniel, Heidi Deering.

 Franklin Book Festival 2019; L to R Kathy Rhodes, Susie Dunham, Dr. Par Donahue, Dr. Sally Burbank, Bill Peach